Discover more from The Living Dark

 The object Sehnsucht points toward is simply the memory of our own infinite being, as intuited within the dreamworld of projected ego identity and the perception of duality.

-The thing is, in all these things, the sense of ungraspability in the object of longing is an optical illusion.
+To return to the point: In all these things, the sense of ungraspability in the object of longing is an optical illusion.
 Or rather, it’s real, but the conventional conception that accompanies it is misguided.

-Put differently, the shining thing that lies on the other side of the horizon, from which tantalizing position it inspires a sense of longing so intense you cannot stand it, because you can never actually catch that inherently elusive vision of beauty, is simply you.
+Put differently, the shining thing that lies on the other side of the horizon, from which tantalizing position it inspires a sense of longing so intense you can hardly endure it, because you can never actually catch that inherently elusive vision of beauty, is simply you.
 You start from the infinite beauty and fulfillment that you seek, and then you project your gaze outward and find the beauty absent because by nature it can never be an object that you can perceive, know, or grasp.
 It is you.

 C. S. Lewis, The Weight of Glory and Other Addresses (New York: HarperOne, 2001), 29–30.